+There are a couple of different ways to answer this question, so let's start with the basics.
+If you're doing most or all of your pet care on your own, then professional grooming may not be necessary every week and it might look more like every 1-2 months, depending on the condition of their coat.
+However, if you don't have the time or expertise to do basic maintenance at home and need to rely on the professional, then you may need to bring them infrequently.
 In this article, we will go over how to determine how often you should bring your dog in for grooming.
-There are a couple of different ways to answer this question, so let’s start with the basics.
-If you’re doing most or all of your pet care on your own, then professional grooming may not be necessary every week and it might look more like every 1-2 months depending on the condition of their coat.
-However, if you don’t have the time or expertise in doing basic maintenance at home and need to rely on the professionals then you may need to bring them infrequently.

 Factor #1: Breed and Hair Type

 Long-haired breeds need to be groomed regularly or their hair will grow into the eyes which can cause itchiness, vision impairment, and even eye infections.
-These types of dog fur are found in Poodles, Golden Doodles, Maltese, Shih Tzus, and many more!
+We find these types of dog fur in Poodles, goldendoodles, Maltese, Shih Tzu and many more!
 Most of these breeds are prone to matting if not careful, so it’s best not to wait until it’s too late.

 Some breeds have long, shedding coats that are prone to matting if their undercoat is not brushed out regularly.
-These dogs include Golden Retrievers as well as Huskies, and Samoyeds who thrive in sub-zero temperatures thanks to their thick coat.
-These breeds have multiple shedding cycles throughout the year which can take many hours to brush out at home and can leave a HUGE mess.
+These dogs include Golden Retriever and Huskies, and Samoyeds who thrive in sub-zero temperatures thanks to their thick coats.
+These breeds have multiple shedding cycles throughout the year, which can take many hours to brush out at home and can leave a HUGE mess.
 If you have one of these gorgeous breeds, have your groomer blow out the coat with their special products and blow dryers!

-Short-haired breeds like Pugs, Frenchies, and Jack Russel Terriers are on the lower end of the scale in terms of maintenance, but they also shed during shedding season so it’s best to bring them in for a comprehensive grooming package every couple of months.
+Short-haired breeds like Pugs, Frenchies, and Jack Russell Terrier are on the lower end of the scale regarding maintenance.
+But they also shed during shedding season, so it’s best to bring them in for a comprehensive grooming package every couple of months.

 Factor #2: Lifestyle

-If you’re someone who wants to spend less time bathing and brushing your dog(s) at home, it’s best to leave it to the professionals.
+If you’re someone who wants to bathe less and brush your dog(s) at home, it’s best to leave it to the professionals.
 You can save so much time and you’ll have a clean and happy dog!

 Factor #3: Hairstyle